-The construction industry’s struggles to attract and retain labor have been well documented.
+The construction industry continues to struggle to attract and retain labor, which has been well documented.

 But has the construction labor issue gotten better, worse or remained about the same since the pandemic?
 And what happens in the event of a recession?

 The July jobs report from the Bureau of Labor Statistics found the industry added 32,000 jobs last month, with industry employment increasing by 311,000 jobs, or 4.2%, on an annual basis.
 But those numbers obscure the fact commercial construction in particular is facing countervailing forces, based on property type, said Anirban Basu, chairman and CEO of Baltimore-based economic and policy consultant Sage Policy Group and chief economist for the Associated Builders and Contractors.

 The sector’s unemployment rate was 3.5% in July, on par with national unemployment across all industries and indicative of how tight the market remains.

 The ABC’s July Construction Confidence Index readings for sales, profit margins and staffing levels, which came out Tuesday, declined, suggesting a growing pessimism across the construction industry.
 Indices for sales and staffing remain above a threshold of 50, which indicates members surveyed still expect those metrics to grow in the next six months, but readings for profit-margins are less than 50 for the second consecutive month, according to ABC.

 The cost of construction is also continuing to rise.
 The U.S. national average increase in construction costs in the second quarter was about 2.4% on a quarterly basis, and 7.5% year-over-year, according to Rider Levett Bucknall Ltd., a law firm that specializes in property and construction advisory services.